 Moving the receiver

 If the receiver has moved significantly since it last produced a valid position measurement, it will take longer to lock on as it will be looking for satellites that are not there.
 Equally, if the almanac is out of date a new copy will need to be captured.
 It takes 12.5 minutes to do this, but first a satellite must be found from which to receive.

 On the assumption that our receiver has valid almanac data, and hasn’t moved much since it was last powered up, it will have a reasonable idea of which satellites it should be able to see at the current time and how the signal frequency will be affected by Doppler shift.
 It can now start to look for the signal from the satellites it expects to see in the signal the antenna is picking up.

 The receiver begins by conducting a two-dimensional search for the signal’s frequency and C/A code phase.
 This is not easy, but as end-users, we don’t need to worry too much about this.
 Once the receiver thinks it has found the signal from a satellite it confirms this, then locks onto it with a PLL (Phase Locked Loop) and a CLL (Code Locked Loop).
 It then searches for bit synchronisation before demodulating the data.

-So, now we have found the satellite, we need to know how to work out the range to the satellite – This article explains how to do this.
+So, at this point in our ‘What is GNSS?‘ series, we have found the satellite.
+Next we need to know how to work out the range to the satellite – This article explains how to do this.